 Here’s my DIY: Pallet Cat Tree.
 I needed a 103″ cat tree, and buying that size becomes way too expensive for my micro-sized budget.
 However, I did have some old 4×4″ rounded redwood posts used for bordering gardens and such, as well as pallets!
 So, the only things I had to buy were the few bits of hardware and 150 feet of sisal rope (3/8″).

-Pallet Cat Tree: Indoor fun for your kitties – can be installed in the living room, bedrooms, or anywhere you choose.
+Indoor fun for your kitties – a pallet cat tree can be installed in the living room, bedrooms, or anywhere you choose

 First, measured my ceilings.
 I have 103″, and the 8′ posts would require piecing them together.
 So, I decided to add a couple of wooden levels for them to perch on and used pallet plywood for it.
 I cut the pieces to length, minus 1″ gap for the adjustable foot we used at the top (like under appliances), and subtract the thickness of each level you use.
 We used 3/4″ plywood and made three levels, so we subtracted 2 1/4″.
 We found the centers of the posts by drawing lines from the rough corners of the posts (they’re rounded, not perfectly round) and making an X-shape.
 Then we pre-drilled these to be big enough to insert a long screw in loosely (so it could spin when held vertically), but small enough to be secured later with a double-ended threaded rod, like drapery rod.
 Below is a double-ended threaded rod – sometimes known as “Drapery rod.”
 We used some of the biggest we could find at the Orange Home Center – I think we found some that were 6″ long?

 I wanted an easy to do all of the hot-gluing necessary for this project.
 So, I found a scrap 2×4″ board, drilled a small hole and installed a very long screw.
 I lucked out and had a couple that was around 5″ long.
 Then I set each section onto the screw where it could spin freely and began to hot-glue.
 Store-bought cat trees only glue a dot or two every few turns.
 However, I wanted this to be almost kitten PROOF, so I glued a bit on every turn.
 I spent about 6 hours total gluing all the sisal rope.
 Then I built a pallet wood rope bridge and a hanging hideaway box.
 I built the box by butt-joining the frame with thin deck boards attached across the bottom.
 I sanded all the wood used fairly smooth to prevent splinters in kitten “squish-beans” (cat lovers will get it, haha).